smart-trainer/setup-flutter/README.md

 This action sets up a flutter environment on `macOS` for use in Github actions.

-If you update the code base remember to tag the latest commit using
+If you update the code run

 ```
-git add .
-git commit -m "any commit message"
-git tag -a -m "any commit message" v1
-git push --follow-tags
+./git-commit "<your commit message>"
 ```

 # Usage